kbase/cdm-jupyterhub/README.md

 Python 3.11 must be installed on the system.

 ```
-uv sync # only the first time or when uv.lock changes
+uv sync --locked # only the first time or when uv.lock changes
 PYTHONPATH=src uv run pytest tests
 ```